Teenage Drug Abuse And Addiction

 - Missing curfew

 It’s up to parents to initiate a conversation with their children if they suspect drug use.
-One in five parents who suspect their teen is using drugs do not intervene to prevent further drug use.
+One in five parents who suspects their teen is using drugs does not intervene to prevent further drug use.

-Parents can ask straightforward questions when said in the right tone.
-Simply asking, “Have you been using drugs or alcohol?” or “Has anyone offered you drugs recently?” can be enough to get the conversation started.
+Parents can ask straightforward questions in a nonthreatening tone.
+Simply asking the question “Have you been using drugs or alcohol?” or “Has anyone offered you drugs recently?” can be enough to get the conversation started.

-Responding to a teen’s admittance or denial of drug use in the right away is just as important as asking the right questions.
+Responding to a teen’s admission or denial of drug use in the right away is just as important as asking the right questions.

 Parents shouldn’t overreact if their teen comes clean about using drugs.
 Overreacting or lashing out can prevent a teen from opening up about their experience.
-Getting teens to talk is important to determine if their drug use was a one-time thing or if it’s becoming a problem.
+Getting teens to talk is important in determining if their drug use was a one-time thing or if it’s becoming a problem.

 Naturally, there is a possibility that teens may lie about their drug use.
 Parents should reassure their child that they are concerned and want to help.

-If a teen continues denying using drugs but the parent still suspects untruthfulness, a home drug test or professional help can uncover a teen drug problem.
-Therapists, pediatricians and addiction specialists can help diagnose a teen drug problem.
+If a teen continues denying using drugs but the parent still suspects untruthfulness, a home drug test can uncover a teen drug problem.
+Therapists, pediatricians, and addiction specialists can also help uncover a teen drug problem.

-The most common drugs abused by teens aren’t much different from those of adults.
-But the reasons for abuse may be different as teens often abuse a substance based on its accessibility.
-Teens are also more likely to take excessive amounts of drugs and alcohol because of how they perceive the risks and dangers.
+The drugs most commonly abused by teens aren’t much different from those abused by adults.
+But the reasons for abuse may be different, as teens often abuse a substance based on its accessibility.
+Teens are also more likely to take excessive amounts of drugs and alcohol because of how they perceive the risks and dangers associated with use.

 Binge drinking increases the risk of addiction in people of any age, and the teenage brain is more susceptible to addiction.
 Talking to teens about theses risks can curb underage drinking.

-Regular marijuana users most often started during their adolescence.
-The perceptions of marijuana use among teens is changing; most high school seniors do not think smoking marijuana occasionally carries any risk.
-More than 20 percent of teens report having used marijuana at least once in the past month.
+Regular Marijuana users most often start during their adolescence.
+The perceptions of Marijuana use among teens is changing; most high school seniors do not think smoking Marijuana occasionally carries any risk.
+More than 20% of teens report having used Marijuana at least once in the past month.

 Teens may also abuse over-the-counter medications.
-The substance dextromethorphan (DXM), a cough suppressing substance, is found in many common cold and flu medicines.
+The substance Dextromethorphan (DXM), a cough Suppressant, is found in many common cold and flu medicines.
 DXM can cause intoxicating effects in high doses, and an overdose is a real possibility.

 Teen Drug Abuse Statistics

-1 in 5 teens have abused prescription medications, according to the Centers for Disease Control.
+1 in 5 teens has abused prescription medications, according to the Centers for Disease Control and Prevention.

-Approximately 21 percent of high school seniors have reported using marijuana in the past month, according to the National Institute of Drug Abuse.
+Approximately 21% of high school seniors have reported using Marijuana in the past month, according to the National Institute on Drug Abuse.

 1 in 3 parents believe there is little they can do to prevent teen drug use despite evidence that shows parental involvement is the strongest factor in prevention.

-Many teens have a tough time dealing with sadness or other stresses common during adolescence.
-It is understandable that they may think having a drink or a little marijuana can offer relief.
+Many teens have a tough time dealing with sadness or other unpleasant feelings experienced during adolescence.
+It is understandable that they may think having a drink or a little Marijuana can offer relief.
 The best way to deal with stress, however, is to seek emotional support or find someone to talk to.

-If a teen has already tried quitting or reducing use and failed, then it’s important to receive treatment as soon as possible.
+If a teen has already tried quitting or reducing use and failed, then it’s important to seek treatment as soon as possible.

-Get help finding treatment for teenage addiction today.
+Contact a treatment provider for teenage addiction treatment options today.